fewangsit/vue-developer-docs/style-guide/code-consistency-guidelines.md

 ***

-#### 3.9 Don't Ignore ESLint and SonarLint Warnings
+#### 3.9 Don't Ignore ESLint Warnings

-Always address warnings and errors from **ESLint** and **SonarLint**.
-These tools help maintain code quality by enforcing consistent style and catching potential issues.
+Always address warnings and errors from **ESLint**.
+This tools help maintain code quality by enforcing consistent style and catching potential issues.

 By addressing the warnings and fixing them, you ensure cleaner, more maintainable code.